akaankshaaaa/Adjust-Test/README.md

 Rwn8MLTbiQU05Py5kDvlM0j2zl76B1"

 	3. Provide executable permission to the file : chmod 777 file.sh
-	4. Now if you want to print the contents of th file, you can execute the file with command : ./file.sh
+	4. To print the contents of the file, execute the file with command : ./file.sh
-	5. You can change permission of the file as well with command : chown -R akanksha:akanksha file.sh
+	5. Change ownership of the file as well with command : chown -R akanksha:akanksha file.sh

 **Question 2 : How many lines in this file?**